Henry George CORNFORD

 Henry George Cornford was killed in action on 17 October 1917 and is remembered at Belgian Battery Corner Cemetery, Ypres, Flanders, Belgium.

-Australian War Memorial - Award
+French Medaille Militaire, Australian War Memorial